Manav939/PAD/README.md

 # PAD
 Projects for GSOC 2025 BEAD
+Please check the Master Branch